GregorMoeller/ATom/README.md

 Therefore, common formats like Napeos, Bernese, IGS SINEX Tropo or the ‘new’ SINEX Tropo format, navigation messages for GPS and GLONASS as well as several formats for post-fit residuals and in-situ measurements are supported.

-For more details see the ATom_Manual_2018-08-03.pdf
+For more details see the manual ATom_Manual_2018-08-03.pdf